jacksonslibrary/Studying-Journey/OWASP Top 10/Introduction.md

 - Injection happens when an app accepts data an input and processes it as an instruction
 - "An application is vulnerable to attack when hostile data is used." - OWASP
 - Incorrect handling of input can allow injection
-- Unintended outcomes can be caused by malicous input
+- Unintended outcomes can be caused by malicious input
 - Cross-site scripting is a version that doesn't neutralize user input
   - Doesn't check the input is as intended
 - SQL injection is injection attacking a SQL database